Codrin Arsene on Artificial Intelligence and Entrepreneurship

 How artificial intelligence will impact healthcare and fintech

-Michaels: What are some of the industries that will be most impacted by AI over the next decade?
+Michaels: What are some of the industries that AI will most impact over the next decade?

-Another one that I’m really excited to see the impact of artificial intelligence is the financial technology industry.
-Everything that has to do with how we manage money, how we track it, how we receive it, and our projections for if we can afford a mortgage, if we can afford a new loan, can all be supported by AI.
-The entire interaction between humans and banks is very interesting because at the end of the day, everything that happens in that human to human interaction to manage our lives financially, about 95% of it, can be automated.
+Another one that I’m really excited about seeing the impact of artificial intelligence is the financial technology industry.
+Everything that has to do with how we manage money, track it, receive it, and our projections for if we can afford a mortgage, if we can afford a new loan, can all be supported by AI.
+The entire interaction between humans and banks is very interesting because at the end of the day, everything that happens in that human-to-human interaction to manage our lives financially, about 95% of it, can be automated.
 So I’m really excited to see how AI influences Fintech and healthcare.

 Entrepreneurship and AI as a framework